 An important initiative that we are pursuing is the automated identification of clinical unique identifier (CUI) and ICD10 codes with recommendation text.
 The challenge is to optimize the set of codes that are related to the recommendation text.
 Using a restful interface from the UMLS, a single concept submitted to the search engine can produce a wide range of returned CUI’s (False Positives).
 If we submit bi-grams and tri-grams, we receive a different but related set of codes.
 We have utilized similarity measures to help reduce the result set with the goal of reducing a loss of information (False Negatives).
 Currently, we have employed YTEX to produce a canonical set of concepts and UMLS codes, methods to generate n-grams for search terms, and similarity measures (Cosine and Sorenson-Dice coefficient) to reduce the matches generated from search results.

-N-grams are also useful in that they allow for the calculation of probabilities, since we can convert frequency counts to probabilities after normalizing.
+N-grams are useful in that they allow for the calculation of probabilities, since we can convert frequency counts to probabilities after normalizing.
 An expression that has a high probability of occurring, which is then found to occur in some unidentified text, will be a clear indicator of its likelihood to be related to the text in question.
 Combined with the use of other similarity measures, we hope to form an optimized system for identifying recommendations that are related to a clinical task or action.

-Action Types will be used to create a classifier.
-The goal will be to identify recommendations using these categories.
+Action Types have been used to create a classifier.
+The goal is to identify recommendations using these categories.
 This will work to improve identifying recommendations related to specific clinical decision support tasks.
-Action types will be based on work done by Essaihi et al. Action types are used explicitly in Bridge-Wiz to aid guideline developers in choosing actions from a controlled vocabulary for the development of guideline recommendations.
+Action types are be based on work done by Essaihi et al. Action types are used explicitly in Bridge-Wiz to aid guideline developers in choosing actions from a controlled vocabulary for the development of guideline recommendations.
 You can find more detailed information on the implementation of Bridge-Wiz at Glides.
 Bridge-Wiz has also been adapted as a web application.

 These will enable users to categorize recommendations based on Action Type.